 The global landscape of corporate responsibility is undergoing a seismic shift.
 As sustainability and environmental concerns rise to the upper echelons of public discourse, businesses are increasingly expected to take a proactive stance in reducing their carbon footprint, as well as actively embracing wider decarbonisation initiatives.
 Where once brands saw a robust environmental commitment as an opportunity to communicate a point of difference, today it is the very minimum expected by all stakeholders.

-In 2023, decarbonisation communications strategies must be distinct and tailored to achieve maximum impact.
+In 2024, it is more important than ever that decarbonisation communications strategies are distinct and tailored to achieve maximum impact.
 In this article, Richard Broughton explores the reasons why businesses should adopt a differentiated communication approach for their decarbonising endeavours.

 Tailoring the message to match stakeholder expectations